Azure CIP

 Add the service principal to groups or access policies to give it access to particular resources.

-To assign it a role, request CIP to add them.
+To assign more roles, request CIP to add them.
 You may need approval from Security, ie the allocated ISO.

 Use the service principal in external systems